springfall2008/batpred/README.md

 ### Octopus Energy Plugin
 - If you want to use real pricing data and have Octopus Energy then ensure you have the Octopus Energy plugin installed and working (https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy/)
+- The Octopus Energy Plugin also provides support for Intelligent Octopus charging to support car charging (although you can also use the Octopus Intelligent Plugin if you prefer, see below)
+- In either case, when **octopus_intelligent_charging** is True the car charging plan will be extracted from Octopus and used for Predbat to plan, and it may charge the home battery using these slots also.

 ### Rate bands